iturdikulov/notes/Cloud_computing.md

 # Cloud computing

 > Cloud computing is the on-demand availability of [[Computer|computer]] system
-> resources, especially data storage (cloud storage) and [[Computing|computing]]
+> resources, especially data storage (cloud storage) and [[computing]] power,
-> power, without direct active management by the user.
+> without direct active management by the user.
 Large clouds often have
 > functions distributed over multiple locations, each of which is a data center.
 > Cloud computing relies on sharing of resources to achieve coherence and
 > typically uses a pay-as-you-go model, which can help in reducing capital